 The unfortunate drawback of motorcycle ownership, however, is that accidents can have much more serious consequences than they do for people in automobiles.
 Cars these days are designed to deflect force away from their occupants in the event of a collision, letting the vehicle’s metal frame absorb much of the energy.
 By their nature, motorcycles can’t offer the same kind of protection.

 As a result, motorcyclists tend to be very cautious.
 For their own safety, they have to pay attention to the road and traffic conditions in a way most car drivers may never have to.
 When a driver makes a mistake without realizing the presence of a motorcycle, the results can be disastrous for the motorcyclist and scratch-free for the driver.

 If you have been injured while riding your motorcycle because of someone else’s negligence or reckless behavior, you may be entitled to compensation for your medical bills and suffering.
-To learn how they can help you, contact the Kankakee personal injury lawyers of Spiros Law today at 815-929-9292.
+To learn how they can help you, contact the Kankakee personal injury lawyers of Spiros Law, P.C., today at (815) 929-9292.